cowlingj/an-introduction-to-programming-with-python/lessons/Lesson03.md

 input("hello who are you? ")
 ```

-> The space at the end of the prompt string seperates it from the user input
+> The space at the end of the prompt string separates it from the user input
 > try using input without the trailing space and notice the difference.

 But there isn't much point in getting the user to input something without